AriFordsham/GHCWiki/commentary/gh-ci.md

 ### Execution of an Expression in GHCi

 When the user types in an expression (as a string) it is parsed, type checked, and compiled, and then run.
 In [compiler/main/InteractiveEval.hs](/trac/ghc/browser/ghc/compiler/main/InteractiveEval.hs) we have the function:

 ```
--- | Run a statement in the current interactive context.execStmt::GhcMonad m
+-- | Run a statement in the current interactive context.
+execStmt
+  :: GhcMonad m
-  =>String-- ^ a statement (bind or expression)->ExecOptions-> m ExecResult
+  => String             -- ^ a statement (bind or expression)
+  -> ExecOptions
+  -> m ExecResult
 ```

 The `GhcMonad` carries a `Session` which contains the gobs of environmental information which is important to the compiler.
 The `String` is what the user typed in, and `ExecResult`, is the answer that you get back if the execution terminates. `ExecResult` is defined like so:
 (in [compiler/main/InteractiveEvalTypes.hs](/trac/ghc/browser/ghc/compiler/main/InteractiveEvalTypes.hs)

 ```
-dataExecResult=ExecComplete{ execResult ::EitherSomeException[Name], execAllocation ::Word64}|ExecBreak{ breakNames ::[Name], breakInfo ::MaybeBreakInfo}
+data ExecResult
+  = ExecComplete
+       { execResult :: Either SomeException [Name]
+       , execAllocation :: Word64
+       }
+  | ExecBreak
+       { breakNames :: [Name]
+       , breakInfo :: Maybe BreakInfo
+       }
 ```

 Normally what happens is that `execStmt` forks a new thread to handle the evaluation of the expression.
-It calls `evalStmt` ([compiler/ghci/GHCi.hs](/trac/ghc/browser/ghc/compiler/ghci/GHCi.hs) in both remote and normal mode) to create an `EvalStmt``Message`.
+It calls `evalStmt` ([compiler/ghci/GHCi.hs](/trac/ghc/browser/ghc/compiler/ghci/GHCi.hs) in both remote and normal mode) to create an `EvalStmt` `Message`.
 This message is processed by the `evalStmt` ([libraries/ghci/GHCi/Run.hs](/trac/ghc/browser/ghc/libraries/ghci/GHCi/Run.hs)  in normal mode).
 This in turns calls the `sandboxIO` to do `forkIO`.
 It then blocks on an `MVar` and waits for the thread to finish.

 This `MVar` is (now) called `statusMVar`, because it carries the execution status of the computation which is being evaluated.
 We will discuss its type shortly.
 When the thread finishes it fills in `statusMVar`, which wakes up `execStmt`, and it returns a `ExecResult`.